Renewable Energy FAQs

 All equipment for DG systems that are Net-Metered are on the member's side of the meter; therefore, OEC is not directly involved with the installation.
 OEC does require:

-Member to submit an application and pay $25 application fee;
+Member to submit an application;

 Member to furnish certification from manufacturer or engineering firm that equipment meets IEEE 1547 and other applicable codes and standards;